prem22k/desi-dialect-map/REPORT.md

 ## 1.3.
 AI Integration Details

 The primary AI value is in the unique **corpus** we are creating.
-The project will be led by our AI/ML Lead, Lakshya, leveraging his skills in Python and Machine Learning.
-1.  **Corpus Management:** Lakshya's experience with Python and SQL will be crucial for designing a clean, structured database schema to store the incoming text, audio, and location data efficiently.
+Our data-focused approach leverages the specific skills of our team:
+1.  **Corpus Management & Architecture:** **Lakshya**, as our AI/ML lead, will architect the data pipeline and database schema (using SQL) to ensure the collected data is clean, structured, and ready for analysis.
+2.  **Data Analysis & Insights:** **Eesha**, as our team's Data Scientist, will play a key role in the later stages by analyzing the collected corpus using Python libraries like Pandas and Matplotlib to uncover linguistic patterns and insights, which can guide future feature development.
-2.  **Future AI Roadmap:** The collected dataset is the perfect foundation for advanced AI models.
-Our vision includes training a localized speech-to-text model, a vernacular voice assistant, or an AI that can predict a user's region based on their word choice.
-This plan makes our project a sustainable data engine for future AI research at viswam.ai.
+3.  **Future AI Roadmap:** The dataset is a springboard for advanced AI.
+Our vision includes training localized speech-to-text models and creating data visualizations with Tableau/Power BI to showcase the project's impact, making it a sustainable engine for viswam.ai.

 ## 1.4.
 Technical Architecture & Development

 * **Framework:** Streamlit
 * **Deployment:** Hugging Face Spaces
 * **Language:** Python
-* **Development:** With two strong full-stack developers, **Prem** and **Lakshya**, our team has the flexibility to efficiently tackle both frontend and backend tasks, ensuring rapid development.
-Prem's experience with Firebase and Lakshya's SQL knowledge give us robust database options.
+* **Development:** With two strong full-stack developers, **Prem** and **Lakshya**, our team can rapidly prototype and build a robust application, handling everything from UI components to backend logic.
-* **Frontend & Design:** **Eesha's** UI/UX and content writing expertise will guide the user experience, with **Prem's** Figma skills used for wireframing.
+* **Frontend & Design:** **Eesha's** data-centric approach and **Prem's** Figma skills will guide the creation of an intuitive and engaging UI that makes data contribution effortless for the user.
-* **Version Control:** The entire team will operate under a strict Git workflow, managed by Prem, to ensure smooth collaboration.
+* **Version Control:** The entire team will operate under a strict Git workflow, managed by **Prem**, to ensure smooth collaboration.

 ## 1.6.
 Project Lifecycle & Roadmap